Has Your Website Been Upgraded To Meet Google’s “Mobile Friendly” Requirements?

 What steps should I take to become mobile-friendly?

 If you get a negative score on the mobile-friendly test, then it’s time to look closely at how people are using your site on mobile devices.
 Check your analytics to see if mobile devices have a higher bounce rate on certain pages.
 This could help indicate where people are having difficulty.
 If you do not have the technical expertise to correct these problems, we highly recommend working with a development team that understands responsive website design and development.
+We’ve helped many of our clients create mobile friendly sites, such as Dude’s Construction, and many others.

 What is responsive web design?